patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Historical_Gazetteer/DECM_Gazetteer/README.md

 5. Documents:

--DECM_Gazetteer_Disambiguation_Percentage.xlsx - Excel document with the total amount of place names included in the Relaciones Geográficas de Nueva España and Yucatán, places disambiguated with X and Y coordinates and without.
+a) DECM_Gazetteer_Disambiguation_Percentage.xlsx - Excel document with the total amount of place names included in the Relaciones Geográficas de Nueva España and Yucatán, places disambiguated with X and Y coordinates and without.

--DECM_Gazetteer_Registry.xlsx: Excel file with a list of all the information of sources and attibutes included in DECM_Gazetteer_primarysources, DECM_Gazetteer_secondarysources, DECM_Additional_Information, and DECM_Tables.
+b) DECM_Gazetteer_Registry.xlsx: Excel file with a list of all the information of sources and attibutes included in DECM_Gazetteer_primarysources, DECM_Gazetteer_secondarysources, DECM_Additional_Information, and DECM_Tables.

--Souces_for_the_Disambiguation - Word file with the bibliographical references used to locate the place names in the DECM_Gazetteer_primarysources folder.
+c) Souces_for_the_Disambiguation - Word file with the bibliographical references used to locate the place names in the DECM_Gazetteer_primarysources folder.

 ```
+### Sources Used:

+1. Primary Sources
+	1. Acuña, René.
+1984.
+Relaciones Geográficas del siglo XVI: Antequera.
+Tomo primero.
+1 edition.
+México: Universidad Autónoma de México, Imprenta Universitaria.

 ### Copyright
 (2020) Patricia Murrieta-Flores, Diego Jiménez-Badillo & Bruno Martins
 ```